Aleksandr-biochem/de_novo_miniprotein_design/README.md

 - This step can produce as much as 4 files for every structure you give it in very short order.
 If that number of files is going to overload your system, you can pass `--less_motifs` flag, which will change the ddg threshold for motif extraction to -25.
 This will probably reduce the number of outputs to 0.2 files per structure, but you'll still have the really good ones.
 - You can pass `--dump_og` to the above command for better visualization of the motifs (this dumps the motif in the presense of the target molecule).
 The downside is that we will get 50% more files and probably 10x more data.

 Pick the final motif list, providing the number of motifs you want to use.
 A 1000 motifs can be a good choice.
-Consider that it takes about 1h calculatins per scaffold batch–motif combination (1 cpu, 1-2GB ram).
+Consider that it takes about 1h of calculations per scaffold batch–motif combination (1 cpu, 1-2GB ram).

 ```
 $SCRIPTS/finalize_motifs.py -n 1000